-(Source: OCC)
+(Source: OCC - based on OCC Survey of New Housing 2008)

 A reduction of 15% to the pupil generation rates has been applied to take account of pupils who will be educated in the independent sector.
 The sixth form rates have been discounted further to account for pupils leaving school before the sixth form.